klis87/redux-requests/docusaurus/docs/tutorial/5-resetting-requests.md

 ---
 title: 5.
 Resetting requests
-description: 5th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: 5th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 Sometimes you might need to clear data and errors of your requests, including both queries and mutations.